Heroes of the Alamo Monument

 The Heroes of the Alamo Monument is an outdoor memorial commemorating those who fought and died during the Battle of the Alamo, installed on the Texas State Capitol grounds, in Austin, Texas, United States.
 It was designed by J.S.
-Clark, sculpted by Crohl Smith, and erected in 1891.
+Clark, sculpted by Carl Rohl-Smith, and erected in 1891.
 The monument features a Texas Sunset Red Granite base topped by a bronze statue of a Texan carrying a muzzle-loading rifle.
 Among the names inscribed in the base's supports are James Bowie, David Crockett, and William B. Travis.